Pension Benefit Guaranty Corporation.

-OMB has approved the termination premium collection of information (Form T and instructions) under control number 1212-0064 through December 31, 2013.
-PBGC is requesting that OMB extend approval of this collection of information for three years, with minor changes.
-PBGC is eliminating from Form T and instructions the requirement to report the method of payment and making minor editorial changes to the form and instructions.
+OMB has approved the termination premium collection of information (Form T and instructions) under control number 1212-0064 through February 28, 2017.
+PBGC is requesting that OMB extend approval of this collection of information for three years, without changes.
 An agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless it displays a currently valid OMB control number.

-PBGC estimates that it will each year receive an average of about 25 filings for the first year a termination premium is due, 20 filings for the second year a termination premium is due, and 15 filings for the third year a termination premium is due, from a total of about 60 respondents.
-PBGC estimates that the total annual burden of the collection of information will be about ten hours and $8,800.
+PBGC estimates that it will each year receive an average of about 1 filing for the first year a termination premium is due, 1 filing for the second year a termination premium is due, and 1 filing for the third year a termination premium is due, from a total of about 3 respondents.
+PBGC estimates that the total annual burden of the collection of information will be about 15 minutes and $200.